LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Create a new sample from the KNN result (mean of the neighbors)
   * Both generates new samples and undersamples majority class
   * Generally better than just oversampling
+  * New samples are almost identical
+  * Technique is expeditious, though the results aren't as useful as unique observations created by alternative techniques (eg: GAN)

+#### GAN
+  * Technique generates unique observations that more closely resemble real minority observations without being almost identical.
+This results in more unique observations of your minority class that improves your model’s accuracy by helping to correct the imbalance in your data.

 #### Adjusting thresholds
   * When making predictions about a classification (fraud / not fraud), you have some sort of threshold of probability at which point you'll flag something as the positive case (fraud)